 Caulking can fill in cracks and gaps in the structure around the window, and is affordable and simple to do yourself.
 It is primarily done on the outside of the house, between the window and siding.

-These simple repairs and preventions can make a huge difference in the effectiveness and longevity of your window and its supporting structure.
+These simple repairs and preventions can make a huge difference in the effectiveness, energy efficiency, and longevity of your window and its supporting structure.
 Check out our guide on winterizing your windows and doors to learn more about the types of caulking and weatherstripping.

 If you do not feel comfortable repairing the seal yourself, check the warranty on your windows to see if the manufacturer is responsible for repairing issues.
 Installing the following seals, however, are fairly easy and can be done at home: